Vipinsharrmaa/Clock/README.md

 # Clock Project

-## It's a simple project based on html, css and javascript
+## Project based on html, css and javascript

 ### I use the properties like transform and other through the use of JS.
 It's fully responsive.